 Punch Taverns decided to close the pub even earlier than intended, in April 2013.
 A nice slap in the face for the publican and customers.

-Real wood fire.
-Three large leather sofas and non-smoking since mid-2006.
-Real Ale is sometimes served on gravity.
-A Mild is always available (usually Ansells).
-Pub food available including some vegetarian options.
+It had a real wood fire, three large leather sofas and was non-smoking since mid-2006.
+Real Ale was sometimes served on gravity.
+A mild was always available (usually Ansells).
+Pub food was available, including some vegetarian options.

-Was built as a multi-roomed pub but now has a split level main bar with various drinking areas.
+The Emperor was built as a multi-roomed pub but later had a split level main bar with various drinking areas.

-Outside covered area for smokers.
-Steel Quoit beds and teams in back garden.
-Pool table, dart board, shove ha'penny in bar.
-Beer garden and seated patio area.
+It had an outside covered area for smokers, with steel Quoit beds and teams in back garden.
+There was a pool table, dart board and shove ha'penny in bar.
+Plus a beer garden and seated patio area.